Welcome to the Artist Toolbox

 What to do with your printed materials?

 NB: Some venues are too busy with their season shows to have enough space to put up Fringe materials until the beginning of the festival.
-This is unfortunate but to be expected with these intimate Fringe-style theatres, which have limited display space.
+This is unfortunate but to be expected with these intimate Fringe-style theatres, which have limited display space and busy existing programmes of their own.
 Don't be concerned if you don't see your poster when you arrive at your venue for rehearsals, as soon as the festival begins and the dedicated team of Festival Assistants begins its hard work then your posters will appear across the Fringe 'zone'.

 The printed Fringe programmes will of course have been at all the theatres for a few weeks.